|

 were similar protests over the Sullivan and Murphy executions and a great

-feeling of relief when Sophia Girton was reprieved,
+feeling of relief when Sophia Girton was reprieved, and the whole ghastly

-and the whole ghastly business passed into history in 1790.
-The Sheriffs were also becoming increasingly
+1790.
+The Sheriffs were also becoming

-to end this practice.
-Even though by
+forward the Bill to end this practice.

-this time the condemned woman was dead before the faggots were lit, it must
+Even though by this time the condemned woman was dead before the faggots

-have still been a gruesome and revolting spectacle and one which conveyed a
+were lit, it must have still been a gruesome and revolting spectacle and one

-feeling of injustice.
-Men convicted of
+which conveyed a feeling of injustice.

-coining were hanged in the same way as other condemned males.
-The Times newspaper took up this theme after
+Men convicted of coining offences were hanged in the same way as other

-Phoebe’s burning and printed the following article: “The execution of a woman for coining on
+took up this theme after Phoebe’s burning and printed the following article: “The execution of a woman for coining on

 Wednesday morning, reflects a scandal upon the law and was not only inhuman,